aryanvar/Cricketers-Info/README.md

 Hardik made steady progress in junior-level cricket, and according to Krunal, "won a lot of matches single-handedly" in club cricket.
 In an interview with the Indian Express, Hardik revealed that he was dropped from his state age-group teams due to his "attitude problems".
 He added that he was "just an expressive child" who did not "like to hide his emotions."

 Hardik was a leg spinner until the age of 18 and turned to fast bowling at the insistence of the Baroda coach Sanath Kumar.

+## SANJU SAMSON

+Sanju Viswanath Samson is an Indian International Cricketer who captains Kerala in domestic cricket and Rajasthan Royals in Indian Premier League (IPL).
+A right-handed top-order batter and wicketkeeper, he was the vice-captain of the Indian U-19 team for the 2014 Under-19 Cricket World Cup.

+He made his India debut in the 2015 away T20I against Zimbabwe.
+He made his ODI debut in 2021 against Sri Lanka.

+Sanju started his cricketing career in Delhi and later moved to Kerala in his early teens.
+After creating waves in junior cricket, he made his first-class debut for Kerala in 2011.
+He made his IPL debut in 2013 for Rajasthan Royals and won the Emerging Player of the Year.
+He scored an unbeaten 212 in the 2019-20 Vijay Hazare Trophy in the sixth instance an Indian scored a double-century in List A cricket, which is also the second-fastest double ton in the format.